digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## STEP 1: Cloning the Sample GitHub Repository

-Clone this repository on your local machine and navigate to the appropriate directory:
+Clone the repository on your local machine and navigate to the appropriate directory:

 ```shell
 git clone https://github.com/digitalocean/container-blueprints.git